reactive-react/xreact/docs/src/main/tut/index.md

 where `fetch(url)` will return a `Promise`,

 ### Reactive libs of your choice
-Xreact came with 2 FRP libs of choices, rxjs and mostjs, for any new lib you only need to implement the `StaticStream` with your prefered lib as Higher Kind Type.
+xReact came with 2 FRP libs of choices, rxjs and mostjs, for any new lib you only need to implement the `StaticStream` with your prefered lib as Higher Kind Type.

 more details about HKT implementation in TypeScript is [here](https://github.com/gcanti/fp-ts)